 - 1 Here are the 3 ways to become an affiliate for a network without a website:

-- 3 Side question: Can you be an Amazon Affiliate without a website using these methods?
+- 3 Side question: Can you be approved to be an Amazon Affiliate without a website using these methods?

 - 4 1) How to become an affiliate without a website using Pinterest:

 - 5 2) How to become an affiliate without using a website through YouTube:

 - 6 3) How to become an affiliate without a website using social media pages: